Retail - How to increase your margin by 43% for this AW!

 Onwards, upwards towards a very enjoyable end of year holiday season and more profitable AW season like increasing gross profit by 43%!.

-Resources - Live Event at Moda UK / Autumn Fair (september 2022) / Pure London (Febraury 2023)
+* Resources - Live Event at Moda UK / Autumn Fair (September 2022) / Pure London (February 2023)

 Global Fashion Management's Founder, Thierry Bayle, has delivered a retail seminar at Moda and Pure London.